fmv1992/scala_pandoc/readme.md

 A [Pandoc](http://pandoc.org) library written in Scala.

-A command line utility to process Pandoc’s json.
+Also a command line utility to process Pandoc’s json.

 ## Library